jferrl/react-testing-strategies/README.md

 A page object wraps an HTML page, or fragment, with an application-specific API, allowing you to manipulate page elements without digging around in the HTML.
 The basic rule of thumb for a page object is that it should allow a software client to do anything and see anything that a human can.
+Page objects are commonly used for testing, but should not make assertions themselves.
+Their responsibility is to provide access to the state of the underlying page.
+It's up to test clients to carry out the assertion logic.

 ![PageObject](https://martinfowler.com/bliki/images/pageObject/pageObject.png)